valentynkt/BackendGarden/content/notes/Multi-Factor Authentication.md

 link: [[Authentication]]

 # Multi-Factor Authentication (MFA)

 ## Overview

-Multi-Factor Authentication (MFA) is a security mechanism that requires users to provide multiple forms of identification to verify their identity before granting access to a system, application, or service.
-This approach enhances security by combining two or more independent credentials: what the user knows, what the user has, and what the user is.
+Multi-Factor Authentication (MFA) is a security approach that requires users to provide multiple forms of identification to verify their identity before accessing a system, application, or service.
+This method enhances security by combining independent credentials categorized as **something you know**, **something you have**, and **something you are**.

-MFA significantly reduces the risk of unauthorized access by making it more difficult for attackers to compromise an account.
-Even if one factor is compromised, additional authentication factors are needed to gain access.
+MFA significantly reduces the risk of unauthorized access, making it challenging for attackers to breach accounts.
+Even if one factor is compromised, the other required factors help maintain security.

 > [!abstract]
-> MFA enhances security by requiring multiple forms of identification, ensuring that only authorized users can access sensitive information.
+> MFA strengthens security by requiring multiple identifiers, ensuring that only authorized users gain access to sensitive systems and data.

 ## Key Concepts

 > [!important]
 >
 > - **Something You Know**: A password or PIN.
-> - **Something You Have**: A [[Hardware Token Authentication|Hardware Token]], a smartphone, or a smart card.
+> - **Something You Have**: A [[Hardware Token Authentication|hardware token]], smartphone, or smart card.
-> - **Something You Are**: [[Biometric Authentication|Biometric Verification]], such as a fingerprint or facial recognition.
+> - **Something You Are**: [[Biometric Authentication|biometric verification]], like a fingerprint or facial recognition.

 ## Types of MFA

 ### Two-Factor Authentication (2FA)

-Two-Factor Authentication (2FA) involves verifying the user's identity using two different factors from the common authentication factors:
+Two-Factor Authentication (2FA) uses two distinct factors from the MFA categories:

 > [!example] **2FA Example**
 >
 > - **Something You Know**: Password
-> - **Something You Have**: OTP sent to a mobile phone
+> - **Something You Have**: OTP sent to a mobile device
 >
-> The user logs in with their password and then enters the OTP received on their phone to gain access.
+> The user logs in with a password and confirms access with an OTP received on their phone.

 ### Three-Factor Authentication (3FA)

-Three-Factor Authentication (3FA) adds an additional layer of security by incorporating three different factors from the common authentication factors:
+Three-Factor Authentication (3FA) increases security by incorporating three unique factors:

 > [!example] **3FA Example**
 >